Rohan216437/killEm/README.md

 - **React Router**: For routing.
 - **Tailwind CSS**: For styling.
 - **React Icons**: For icons.
-- **Testing Library**: For testing the application.

-## Contributing

-We welcome contributions to improve the game!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

 Enjoy the game and happy whacking!
 If you encounter any issues or have suggestions, feel free to open an issue or contact us.